maksimmerkulov/head-first-java-2nd-edition/README.md

 ## 📘 Chapter 17.
 Package, Jars and Deployment: Release Your Code

-- 📂 Solutions are in folder: `chapter17`
+- 📂 Solutions are in folder: `com.headfirstjava.chapter17`
 - 📄 Exercises from the book:
     - Page 584 — Separate source code and class files
+    - Page 588–589 — Preventing package name conflicts

 ![Chapter 17](images/chapter-17.png)